 However, if these issues are a concern to you, then consider the following advantages you could enjoy: increase your income and make money without doing all the work yourself, eliminating financial loss when you are absent from the office, and securing the value of your practice no matter what.
 If these things are important to you, then you can't just sit and do nothing.
 It's time to make a decision to begin your next phase of development.

-You most likely need more patients than you currently have in order to support an associate; you don't want to decrease your income to support one.
+You most likely need more patients than you currently have to support an associate; you don't want to decrease your income to support one.
 Don't have unrealistic expectations like expecting an associate to build a practice.
-New patients aren't going to come out of the woodwork, you need to acquire a nearby practice and merge it into your office.
+New patients aren't going to come out of the woodwork; you need to acquire a nearby practice and merge it into your office.
 That gives you the production potential to support an associate.

 A good associate does not want to be an employee forever, and you don't want your office to be a revolving door for associates, so you need to develop a long-term plan for equity participation.
 You will want to establish a method of compensation that rewards productivity and provides for a return on investment.
 Then you provide a mandatory order of succession.
 When you want to sell, the associate must buy…that's security.